creativeprojects/resticprofile/docs/content/installation/docker.md

 ### Registries

-The officiel image is available on docker hub
+The official image is available on docker hub
 ```shell
 docker pull creativeprojects/resticprofile:latest
 ```